mattiab31/SmartDoorBell/README.md

 ## Lots of single action scripts, runs on   a Raspberry Pi 2 with raspbian installed.

-**Everything is managed by the telegram bot, which starts at the startup of the system, and there is a python script for all the actions which system can perform. (codes on the top )**
+**Everything is managed by the telegram bot, which starts at the startup of the system, and there is a python script for all the actions which the system can perform. (codes on the top )**

 ![schermata 2016-07-15 alle 10 48 09](https://cloud.githubusercontent.com/assets/17788819/16868765/c274674c-4a79-11e6-8fdb-e99e0c2c2837.png)